 The costs are not spiralling.
 Rather than being criticised, the programme has, rightly, received a number of awards.
 Any changes to the timetable were undertaken because of Covid or the development of the Scottish child payment.

 A number of members have mentioned the Scottish child payment.
 It was delivered in the way that it was for speed.
 From policy formation to implementation, it was introduced in 18 months, which is the fastest that any benefit has been delivered anywhere in the UK.
 We should rightly be proud of that delivery in Social Security Scotland.
 However, it is time to move on and to consider a different base for that payment.
-I look forward to working with members on their suggestions on what that might look like although, as Bob Doris rightly pointed out, that has to be in the context of the current financial reality.
+I look forward to working with members on their suggestions on what that might look like, although, as Bob Doris rightly pointed out, that has to be in the context of the current financial reality.

 Other members mentioned SCOSS.
 For example, Paul O’Kane talked about the vital scrutiny that SCOSS has undertaken, and I absolutely agree with him.
-The bill was based on an independent review but, as I said in my opening remarks, we are keen to empower SCOSS, as we all benefit from its deliberations and recommendations.
+The bill was based on an independent review, but, as I said in my opening remarks, we are keen to empower SCOSS, as we all benefit from its deliberations and recommendations.
 That is why, as I said in my introductory remarks, we are happy to look at expanding, through amendments at stage 2, the types of regulations that go to SCOSS.
 I am happy to discuss with members what more we can do to give SCOSS the footing that it should have as an integral part of our system.

 Miles Briggs mentioned the tenancy deposit scheme.
 I offer up Mr McLennan to have a meeting on that issue.
 I have already asked him, and he would be delighted to take up the opportunity to discuss that issue with Mr Briggs.

-The bill is a technical one, as many members mentioned, but there is a real opportunity to ensure that we embed the principles of fairness, dignity and respect in our social security system.
+The bill is a technical one, as many members have mentioned, but there is a real opportunity to ensure that we embed the principles of fairness, dignity and respect in our social security system.
 I am proud of the system that we have in Scotland.
 I am not complacent about there being opportunities for improvement and things that we can do better.
 I hope to work with members across the chamber to take that forward, whether in the technicalities of the bill or in our policy discussions as we progress.